 If a person with aphasia cannot understand you, do not shout.
 Unless the person also has a hearing problem, shouting will not help.
 Make eye contact when talking to the person.

 When you ask questions:

-- Ask questions in a way they can answer you with a simple "yes" or "no."
+- Ask questions so they can answer you with "yes" or "no."

-- Visual prompts are also helpful, when you can give them.
+- Visual cues are also helpful when you can give them.